samsam996/variational_pess_C3_CTMRG/README.md

 Computes the energy of the Heisenberg model on the honeycomb and triangular lattice using iPEPS and iPESS wavefunctions defined on a honeycomb lattice.
 The optimisation is made by minimising the energy with pytorch.
 The energy is computed by contracting the 2D tensor network with the C3 symmetric honeycomb corner transfer matrix renormalisation group algorithm (https://arxiv.org/abs/2306.09046).

-This implementation is built upon https://github.com/wangleiphy/tensorgrad/blob/master/.
+This implementation is build upon https://github.com/wangleiphy/tensorgrad/blob/master/.
 The main difference is the computation of the energy using the honeycomb CTMRG rather then the square one.

 Installation: